bsoelch/NoReturn/Readme.md

 ##### index access
 With the `[]` operator it is possible to access elements of arrays and strings.
-Strings are interpreted as `uint8[]` containing their UTF-8 representation.
+Strings are interpreted as `uint32[]` containing their unicode codepoints

 ```
 int32[]:array={1,2,3,4,5,6,7};